Understanding the Funding Fee Vault Architecture This lesson explores the architecture of a system designed to generate yield by collecting funding fees from a perpetual futures exchange, specifically GMX. The system utilizes user-deposited Wrapped Ether (WETH) which is strategically deployed into a

 If sufficient WETH is available within the Vault itself, it sends the WETH directly back to the User.

-If funds must be retrieved from the GMX position, the Vault forwards the withdrawal request and the user-provided exec fee
+If funds must be retrieved from the GMX position, the Vault forwards the withdrawal request and the user-provided exec fee to the Strategy contract.

 State Management: Stores data related to pending user withdrawal orders.

-for deployment.
-It also receives WETH transferred back from the Strategy
+Admin Interaction: Allows the Admin to transfer WETH from the Vault to the Strategy for deployment.
+It also receives WETH transferred back from the Strategy (initiated by the Admin).

-data once a withdrawal involving GMX is successfully processed.
+Callback Interaction: Interacts with the WithdrawCallback contract to remove withdraw order data once a withdrawal involving GMX is successfully processed.

-Control: Managed by an Admin
+Control: Managed by an Admin.

 The Strategy Contract